 We hold regular Open Mornings throughout the year and these provide an ideal way to visit the School for the first time.
 The morning is an opportunity to meet and talk to members of staff as well as experience aspects of school life via a tour with a current pupil, culminating in a presentation by the Headmaster.

-Individual appointments to visit Reed's are also available on most weekdays during term time; these provide an opportunity to meet with the Headmaster on a more personal level and include a tour of the School by a current pupil (often by a former pupil from your child’s current school).
+Individual appointments to visit Reed's are also available during term time; these provide an opportunity to meet with the Headmaster on a more personal level and include a tour of the School by a current pupil (often by a former pupil from your child’s current school).
 Appointments can by made by contacting the Admissions Office.